KalinBo/Java_rando/README.md

-# Java_rando
+# Java_random
-small random generator
+A small random generator
+Plan to add more futures